Please use the menu below to navigate the article sections:

 Amazon Athena automatically executes queries in parallel, so that you get query results in seconds, even on large datasets.

 Most results are delivered within seconds.

-With Athena, there’s no need for complex ETL jobs to prepare data for analysis.
+With Amazon Athena, there’s no need for complex ETL jobs to prepare data for analysis.

 This makes it easy for anyone with SQL skills to quickly analyze large-scale datasets.